Many people believe it’s a kind of elastic wood, much like a “rubber.”

 But the truth is rubberwood is a type of real wood that comes from the Pará rubber tree (Hevea brasiliensis), hence its name.

-These trees are usually tapped for latex (basic raw material that is used in the manufacturing of natural rubber) and are mostly found in Asia, Africa, and some parts of South America.
+These trees are usually tapped for latex (basic raw material that is used in the manufacturing of natural rubber).
+They are mostly found in Asia, Africa, and some parts of South America.

 The extraction of latex starts from the rubber tree at about 9 years.
 And it continues until 30 years.